PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 19:37:05
+Last updated: 2024-04-05 19:37:39
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby